 Pupils will be physically active for sustained periods of time

-Pupils will engage in competitive sports and activities
+Pupils will engage in competitive activities

 Pupils will make good choices to lead healthy and active lives